Espanola Paper Kings

 The Espanola Paper Kings are a Canadian Junior "A" ice hockey team based out of Espanola, Ontario.
 They are members of the Northern Ontario Junior Hockey League (NOJHL) and play their home games at the Espanola Regional Recreational Complex.

 History

 The Express were one of two expansion teams that entered the league prior to the start of the 2015–16 NOJHL season.
-The team hired former NHL forward Tom McCarthy as its first head coach.
+Co-Owners Tom McCarthy, Chad Clarke and Jason Rapcewicz decided former NHL forward Tom McCarthy would be its first head coach.
 McCarthy had previously coached the Espanola Rivermen prior to the teams disbandment.

 In August 2016, coach McCarthy announced he was taking a head coaching position with HSC Csíkszereda in the Romanian Hockey League but would also remain involved with the Express as one of the owners.
 Co-coach Jason Rapcewicz took over as head coach.
 However, after one season, McCarthy returned to Espanola and the head coaching position.
 He left again after one season and was replaced by Dave Clancy from the Rayside-Balfour Canadians.